 So which wrestlers died young?
 That's the shame of this list.
 There are guys like Owen Hart, who died during an in-ring stunt, or the tragedy of Chris Benoit and his family, which words can't really do justice.
-Others, like Andre The Giant, was a victim of his own size and ultimately that size was one of the reasons of his great success.
+Others, like Andre The Giant was a victim of his own size and ultimately that size was one of the reasons for his great success.

 The wrestlers on this list all died before their 55th birthday.
 Though a bit morbid, take a look at the list of dead wrestlers and see who died young.

 Beloved female wrestler Chyna was found dead in her home in Redondo Beach, California in April 2016.
 Chyna, whose real name was Joan Laurer, was just 45 when she passed away, and police were uncertain as to her cause of death.
 Chyna entered the professional wrestling scene with a bang in 1996, when she won Rookie of the Year for the Women's Championship.

 She eventually became the only undefeated female champion in the history of the WWF.
 She parlayed her success in the ring to success on the screen, appearing in music videos and adult films later in her career.

 Birthplace: Rochester, New York, United States of America

 Warrior passed away in Scottsdale, AZ the day after appearing on Raw for the first time since 1996 and giving an impassioned speech following his enshrinement in the WWE Hall of Fame and his involvement in Wrestlemania 30 weekend.
 He is survived by his wife, Dana, and his two daughters, Indiana, and Mattigan.